ChrisR08/HTML_CSS_JS-Food-Blog-Site/README.md

 ![Step 1: Clone the repository to your local machine](/images/step-1.png)

 2. Open the project folder in your code editor of choice.
-We recommend using Visual Studio Code.
+I recommend using Visual Studio Code.

 ![Step 2: Open the project folder in your code editor of choice](/images/step-2.png)